fastlane/docs/docs/actions.md

   `project_dir` | The root directory of the gradle project.
 Defaults to `.` `gradle_path` | The path to your `gradlew`.
 If you specify a relative path, it is assumed to be relative to the `project_dir`
-  `properties` | Gradle properties to be exposed to the gradle script `serial` | Android serial, wich device should be used for this command `print_command` | Control whether the generated Gradle command is printed as output before running it (true/false) `print_command_output` | Control whether the output produced by given Gradle command is printed while running (true/false)
+  `properties` | Gradle properties to be exposed to the gradle script `serial` | Android serial, which device should be used for this command `print_command` | Control whether the generated Gradle command is printed as output before running it (true/false) `print_command_output` | Control whether the output produced by given Gradle command is printed while running (true/false)